customerio/customerio-reactnative/docs/dev-notes/mbl-2232-rn-lifecycle-producer.md

 ## Evidence boundary

 The checked-in example at the contract's audited standalone repository commit resolves React Native 0.83.6.
-Canonical source commit `5b8c02e4c85203d073a85da8abb2212b19867e68` contains the reviewed 18-file contract.
-Native checkout `93b63e81f1a5544342393abe219e701f8dcd0657` supplies its final relocked bundle and verifier.
+The immutable `pinned_content_commit` in `ios27-lifecycle-contract-v1.lock.json` identifies the reviewed 18-file contract.
+The lock and sync tool are byte-identical to the native owner.
 This work keeps the restored 0.83.6 dependency graph.
 Until a simulator capture passes the relational validator with a valid manifest and receipt, the evidence remains L0 source inspection and L1 compilation only.
 APNs delivery and registration on a physical device remain L3-only.